Welcome to the

 - You can rent the Barcroft Community House for social functions.

 - Instructions for storing the chairs.
-We have eight 8' tables, two 6' tables and two 4' tables.
+We have eight 8' tables, two 6' tables and one 4' table.

 - How we run and maintain the Barcroft Community House.

 - Here is our list of things we need to do to the Community House, including important stuff like what paint we used.

 - Here is our log of things done to the Community House, including important stuff like what paint we used.